ademmrabet/MoneyTracker/README.md

 # MoneyTracker
-This is a personal Project that i'm working on to solve my spending problem
+This is a personal Project that i'm working on to solve my spendings problem